tsnellgrove/dark_castle/castle_to_do.md

 		DONE: state_dict['hedgehog_state] => creature_dict
 		DONE: Move timer from state_dict to timer_dict
-		DONE: Move timer descriptions to description_dict and make timer_dict single level use '-base' to isolate logic from text descriptions (switch descriptions => door descriptions) consider merging written_on and contairs (in state_dict) info into one "contains_dict" consolidate some variable single-level dicts (e.g.score_dict => state_dict ? [aka 'global_dict]) consolidate single_depth static lists & dicts
+		DONE: Move timer descriptions to description_dict and make timer_dict single level
+		DONE: use '-base' to isolate logic from text descriptions (switch descriptions => door descriptions) consider merging written_on and contairs (in state_dict) info into one "contains_dict" move broach_found => score trigger (i.e. score on broach found) consolidate some variable single-level dicts (e.g.score_dict => state_dict ? [aka 'global_dict]) consolidate single_depth static lists & dicts
 		use '.lower().strip() on input'
 		consider using 'import textwrap'
 		normalize each "if verb"
+		clean up variable passing
 		reduce path_dict to only valid paths and create random text for banging into wall separate descriptions into text file and import at start of game document the terms of art (e.g. items vs. features vs. view_only)